 - The "American" in the Waldorf Salad was a Canadian actor that made a career of being the token North American on British shows.

-- Swedish actress Helena Mattsson was recently cast as a Russian gold-digger on Desperate Housewives.
+- Swedish actress Helena Mattsson was cast as a Russian gold-digger on Desperate Housewives.

 - 24 has produced several examples:

-- The above-mentioned Vosloo as Habib Marwan, an Arab Big Bad of Turkish origin.
+- The above-mentioned Vosloo as Habib Marwan, a terrorist Big Bad of Turkish origin.

 - British-Sudanese actor Alexander Siddig played Hamri al-Assad, a presumably Lebanese terrorist mastermind turned Atoner.

 - Sean Majumder played an Arab terrorist on the show, despite being half East Indian and half Newfie.

 - In a particularly jarring example, American Dennis Hopper played Big Bad Victor Drazen, a Serbian warlord.